Esri/arcgis-runtime-samples-android/java/generate-geodatabase/README.md

 # Generate Geodatabase
-Demonstrates how to generate a geodatabase from a feature service.
+Generate a geodatabase from a feature service.

 ![Generate Geodatabase App](generate-geodatabase.png)